chef-base-plans/gcc-libs/README.md

 ## Type of Package

-Binary package
+Library package

 ## Usage

-*TODO: Add instructions for usage*
+Library packages are typically set as build time dependencies.
+See [Defining your dependencies](https://www.habitat.sh/docs/developing-packages/developing-packages/#sts=Define%20Your%20Dependencies) for more information.